Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: The solution

 \subsection{Penrose--Carter diagrams for $\chih \in \{0,\pi\}$}

-The NWH line tends to the Schwarzschild spatial infinity when $\chih \rightarrow 0$, but it never reaches it.
+The {repulsive naked singularity} line tends to the Schwarzschild spatial infinity when {${\chih \rightarrow 0}$}, but it never reaches it.
 Instead, for $\chih = 0$, the line element becomes

-and the Penrose--Carter diagram is a subset of the Minkowski diagram from which the spacelike infinities are cut and glued together (left of Figure~\ref{fig:Penrose_0_Pi}), and no singularities are present anymore (the Ricci scalar~\eqref{eq:RS} is fully regular for $\chi \in [0,\pi]$).
-This diagram represents a universe with a $\mathbb R\times\mS^3$ spacetime topology, whose total mass is zero, as is made clear from the Komar mass calculated in Section~\ref{sec:Mass}, and in which no singularities are present anymore.
-Such an empty (we recall that in the context of {\MyTheory}, ``empty'' means $R_{\mu\nu} = \bar R_{\mu\nu}$) static homogeneous $\mS^3$ universe is not possible in general relativity because the presence of spatial curvature in the expansion law prevents this solution to exist.
+This metric represents a universe with an $\mathbb R\times\mS^3$ spacetime topology, whose total mass is zero, as is made clear from the Komar mass calculated in Section~\ref{sec:Mass}, and in which no singularities are present anymore.
+Such an empty (we recall that in the context of {\MyTheory} ``empty'' means $R_{\mu\nu} = \bar R_{\mu\nu}$) static homogeneous $\mS^3$ universe is not possible in general relativity because the presence of spatial curvature in the expansion law prevents this solution to exist.
 As shown in \citep{2023_Vigneron_et_al_b}, this is not the case anymore with {\MyTheory} in which the expansion law does not feature anymore the spatial curvature, hence allowing for an empty static homogeneous $\mS^3$ universe to be solution.
 This is further discussed in Section~\ref{sec:Why}.\saut

-When $\chih \rightarrow \pi$, the NWH singularity tends to the BH horizon but, again, never reaches~it.
-Instead, for $\chih = \pi$, the diagram is a subset of the Minkowski diagram (right of Figure~\ref{fig:Penrose_0_Pi}), from which the timelike infinities are cut and replaced by singularities (the Ricci scalar~\eqref{eq:RS} still diverges for $\chi \in \{0,\pi\}$).
-This case is really specific, since the spacelike hypersurfaces are infinite, and any timelike or lightlike curve begins at $\chi = \pi$ and ends up at $\chi = 0$ in finite affine parameter.
-With a similar argument than the one developed in Section~\ref{sec:Cond_Topo}, this compactness of the time threading still allows us to interpret the topology described by the solution with $\chih=\pi$ to be $\mathbb R\times \mS^3$.
+When $\chih \rightarrow \pi$, the {repulsive naked singularity} tends to the BH horizon but, again, never reaches~it.
+Instead, for $\chih = \pi$, {the diagram is a subset of region II in Figure~\ref{fig_Penrose} {in} which an initial space-like singularity is introduced.} This case is really peculiar, since the spacelike hypersurfaces are infinite, and any timelike or lightlike curve begins at $\chi = \pi$ and ends up at $\chi = 0$ in finite affine parameter.
+With an argument similar to the one developed in Section~\ref{sec:Cond_Topo}, this compactness of the time threading still allows us to interpret the topology described by the solution with $\chih=\pi$ to be $\mathbb R\times \mS^3$.
 The reason why the spacelike hypersurfaces are infinite is because they have been so much tilted in $\mR\times\mS^3$ when taking $\chih\rightarrow \pi$, that the $\mR$-direction, which is timelike for $\chih<\pi$, now lies within these spacelike hypersurfaces, and their orthogonal direction, i.e. the time threading, now lies in $\mS^3$.
-This can be seen with the BH-NWH metric which, for $\chih = \pi$, is
+This can be seen with the BH-RNS metric which, for $\chih = \pi$, is